Happily Never After

 I take a deep breath and try to compose myself.
 The back of my head is throbbing as my stomach does several flips.
 As I stand up out of my seat, I try to make sure my knees don’t buckle beneath me.
 It’s highly plausible they will.
 Especially with the day that I’m having.

-It’s just a presentation.
-You’ll be fine.
-Everything will be fine.
 I step behind the mahogany podium at the front of the class and set my notecards down with shaky hands.
 Deep breaths.
-I wipe my palms on my jeans and take a deep breath.
+I wipe my palms on my jeans, attempting to compose myself.

 I hear my stomach rumble.
 Oh no. I turn to Mr. Bright and look at him, my eyes slowly filling with tears.